 My younger self also started several projects at once and only finished a few of them.
 In fact, I tossed out a several a few months ago that’d been in my closet since the 1990’s.
 I no longer like the colors or the pattern and I knew I’d never finish them.

-But what’s really changed is the amount of free crocheting information available online.
+But what’s changed is the amount of free crocheting information available online.
 There are so many free and easy crochet patterns, DIY videos, pictorials and more.
-I learned how to crochet from a book.
-Now anyone can learn, for free, online.
+I learned how to crochet from a book, now anyone can learn, for free, online.

 I’m re-energized and have already finished my first project.
-A quick and easy afghan to get me back on that needle craft bike.
+A quick and easy afghan to get me back on that needlecraft bike.
 I used a free Red Heart Yarn pattern available online.
 I used an I hook for a smaller granny square and then added my own edging.
-It included a stitch I just didn’t have the patience for 20 years ago….a reverse single crochet (also called a crab stitch).
-It’s a simple stitch, but it’s a little slower to do because you have to train your brain to go backwards.
+It included a stitch I didn’t have the patience for 20 years ago….a reverse single crochet (also called a crab stitch).
+It’s a simple stitch, but it’s a little slower to do because you have to train your brain to go backward.

 How excited am I to start on my next project?
 Pretty dang excited.
-At 10pm tonight I ordered yarn, a full set of crochet hooks, and a pompom maker through Amazon Fresh (sorry, they currently only deliver to Seattle) – they’ll be here on my front porch before 6am.Download this FREE Red Heart Yarn Speedy Granny Throw pattern
+At 10 pm tonight I ordered yarn, a full set of crochet hooks, and a pompom maker through Amazon Fresh (sorry, they currently only deliver to Seattle) – they’ll be here on my front porch before 6 am.

 Yep, I think I’m going to have to work on not letting my renewed zeal for creating with yarn take over my blogging time.
-So far it’s been completely uncontrollable.
+So far it’s been entirely uncontrollable.